What can be found :

 The whole airfield is intact and can be viewed safely without needing to enter the site.
 Three good places are the south and north side and also a lay-by on the

 B430.
 There are many WW2 buildings extant, a nice T2 hangar several Temporary (TB) Brick huts, a perimeter track, the sites north side and south side where at least one Blister hangar was placed and flight offices.
-WW1 there is what I feel is a Main Store and an Officers Mess building.
+WW1 there is what I feel is a Sergeants Mess and an Officers Mess building.
 There maybe more to find.

 What was there :